Technology

 Course description/aims:

 Course outline: The course will be based around knowledge-based teaching and learning to enable success in the examinations and course work projects.
-A number of minor projects will focus on the development of particular skills and knowledge.
+Several minor projects will focus on the development of particular skills and knowledge.
 The course is a solid foundation to Cambridge AS Level Product Design.

-Students will gain experience in all areas of Product Design from identifying design problems, investigating a problem, creating concepts, as well as realising those concepts in fully working prototypes.
+Students will gain experience in all areas of Product Design from identifying and investigating design problems, creating concepts, as well as realising those concepts in fully working prototypes.

 Project and topics include:

-• Focusing on traditional design and communication skills as well as the use of CAD and Manufacture using industry standard software such as 2D Design or Solidworks and CAM machines such as Laser cutters and 3D printers.
-As a course work project, students will produce a working prototype made from compliant materials.
+- Focusing on traditional design and communication skills as well as the use of CAD and Manufacture using industry standard software such as 2D Design or SolidWorks and CAM machines such as Laser cutters and 3D printers.
+Students will produce a working prototype made from compliant materials.
 Discovering the working characteristics and properties of thermoplastics and thermoset plastics and typical applications, as well as the use of composites and on-going material research

 Methods of assessment: School Examinations: